 - Report fake debt collectors and any other payday loan scam that you’re targeted by, whether you fall for them or not.

 Fake debt collectors are a fairly common type of payday loan scam.
-While it might seem like a simple matter to keep track of your creditors and recognize the real from the fake, there are a number of ways for thieves to muddy the waters.
+While it might seem like a simple matter to keep track of your creditors and recognize the real from the fake, there are several ways for scammers to muddy the waters.

 Here’s how the scam works:

-- Research: Scam artists get a hold of your private information, either by purchasing it from a lead generator or by collecting it first-hand.
+- Research: Scam artists get a hold of your private information by purchasing it from a lead generator or by collecting it first-hand.

-- Contact: They’ll contact you either by email or by telephone and pose as a debt collector, hoping that you’ll take them at face value.
+- Contact: They’ll contact you by email or telephone and pose as a debt collector, hoping that you’ll take them at face value.

 - Persuade: If you refuse to comply with their demands, they’ll use underhanded tactics to pressure you into handing over your cash.

-Scam artists can get your information through a dozen ways.
-They can buy it, steal it, or even record it directly with a key-stroke tracker when you go to apply for a payday loan online.
+Scam artists can get your information in a dozen ways.
+They can buy, steal or even record it directly with a key-stroke tracker when you apply for a payday loan online.

-Once they have your name, address, and Social Security Number, it’s much more tempting to believe that they are who they say they are.
-And if that’s not enough to convince you, they’ll get aggressive and start trying to intimidate you into complying with threats of legal or financial catastrophe.
+Once they have your name, address, and social security number, it’s much more tempting to believe that they are who they say they are.
+And if that’s not enough to convince you, they’ll get aggressive and start trying to intimidate you into complying with legal or financial catastrophe threats.